pandammonium/plugin-readme-parser/readme.txt

 == Installation ==

 Plugin README Parser can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
-Alternatively, it can be downloaded from WordPress.org and installed manually...
+Alternatively, it can be downloaded from WordPress.org and installed manually:

-1. Upload the entire `wp-readme-parser` folder to your `wp-content/plugins/` directory.
+1. Upload the entire `plugin-readme-parser` folder to your `wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress administration.

 Voila!
 It's ready to go.